MaximRouiller/blog.decayingcode.com/source/_draft/hosting-static-site-for-cheap-on-azure-with-storage-and-serverless.md

 git push azure master
 ```

-If your file wasn't in there before, I'd be using vscode to create the file, add it, commit it and push it.
+If your file wasn't in there before, I'd be using Visual Studio Code to create the file, add it, commit it and push it.

 ```powershell
 code proxies.json # copy/paste the content above and change your blob url